 Be prepared to work with others on getting data.
-Chances are very good you won’t be the custodian for all of the data you’ll want.
-And so this is the part where we mention that having executive sponsorship is important.
+Chances are very good you won’t be the custodian of all of the data you’ll want.
+This is why having executive sponsorship is important.
 If you’re a practitioner, seek executive sponsorship.
 If you’re in executive leadership, make data sharing happen internally.
-This will have very limited success as a grass-roots effort.
-You will need to involve others and probably even reach out across corporate silos in order to get data.
+This will have very limited success as a grassroots effort.
+You need to involve others and probably even reach out across corporate silos in order to get data.
 You will undoubtedly encounter several objections in some combination of real and imaginary.
-Keep your eye on the goal though, the effort will pay off in the long run.
+Keep your eye on the goal, though; the effort will pay off in the long run.

 type="general"